 \subsection{Target-Based Extrinsic Calibration}

-Early radar extrinsic calibration algorithms, developed prior to the widespread availability of 3D mm-wavelength radar units, focused on enabling 2D radar-camera data fusion.
+Early radar extrinsic calibration algorithms, developed prior to the widespread availability of 3D mm-wavelength radar units, were designed to enable 2D radar-camera data fusion.
 Many of these early extrinsic calibration techniques operate by computing the projective homography that maps points on the horizontal (sensing) radar plane to points on the camera image plane.
-Because radar sensors are inherently noisy, most calibration algorithms require specialized trihedral reflectors (see \cref{fig:target}) that produce coincident, point-like `signals' in both the radar and camera data, making the correspondence problem easier to solve \cite{sugimoto_obstacle_2004,Wang2011,kim_data_2014,kim_radar_2018}.
-Although 2D radar sensors are not able to properly measure the elevation of remote targets, they do nonetheless detect targets at a small elevation angle above the radar horizontal plane.
-Since the distance to off-plane targets will be slightly different, accurate calibration depends on ensuring that detected reflectors \textit{do} lie on the radar horizontal plane.
-Sugimoto et al.\ \cite{sugimoto_obstacle_2004} constrain the trihedral reflector position using the radar return signal strength; the return intensity is maximal for reflectors that lie on the horizontal plane.
-During calibration, the approach in \cite{sugimoto_obstacle_2004} filters radar-camera measurement pairs by maximal return intensity.
+Because radar sensors are inherently noisy, most calibration algorithms require specialized trihedral reflectors, shown in \cref{fig:target}, that produce coincident, point-like `signals' in both the radar and camera data, making the correspondence problem easier to solve \cite{sugimoto_obstacle_2004,Wang2011,kim_data_2014,kim_radar_2018}.
+Although 2D radar sensors are not able to properly measure the elevation of remote targets, they do detect targets at a small elevation angle above the radar horizontal plane.
+Since the distance to off-plane targets will be slightly different, accurate calibration requires that detected reflectors \textit{do} lie on the radar horizontal plane.
+Sugimoto et al.\ \cite{sugimoto_obstacle_2004} constrain the trihedral reflector position using the radar return signal strength.
+During calibration, the approach in \cite{sugimoto_obstacle_2004} filters radar-camera measurement pairs by return intensity; the intensity is maximal for reflectors that lie on the horizontal plane.